 Mr. Barbour uses humor and student accountability to make his classes a place of enjoyable learning.
 "I believe in humor; life’s too short not to," he says.
 "But I also want the students to take responsibility.
 I want them to think, question, and even argue with me.
 In today’s world, they need to know what’s going on around them."

-Mr. Barbour is the social studies department chairperson, senior class advisor, and Upper School Summer School Director.
 While at R-MA, Mr. Barbour has also served as the assistant boys' varsity soccer coach, assistant girls' varsity volleyball coach, and assistant girls' varsity basketball coach; he has also completed a second master’s degree, a Master’s of Science in Educational Administration from Shenandoah University.
 It was during his year as assistant girls' varsity basketball coach that the team went undefeated with a record of 17-0.
 He is also the senior class advisor.

 Mr. Barbour plays the cello and piano, enjoys reading, and also enjoys football, volleyball, soccer, traveling, and listening to music.
-In 2013, Mr. Barbour was appointed by the Warren County Board of Supervisors by a unanimous vote to serve on the Warren County Civil War Sesquicentennial Committe.
+In 2013, Mr. Barbour was appointed by the Warren County Board of Supervisors by a unanimous vote to serve on the Warren County Civil War Sesquicentennial Committee.
 He also is a proud member of the Warren County Club of Rotary International.
 Mr. Barbour served as Club President from 2015-2016.
 On July 1, 2015, Mr. Barbour was named a member of the Board of Trustees for Samuel's Public Library located in Warren County.